-Arranged alphabetically by author, I am posting the titles of books as I read them in 2019, along with a short review as I complete them.
+Arranged alphabetically by author, I am posting the titles of books as I read them, along with a short review as I complete them.

 Chan, Francis.
 “Crazy Love”

 Besides the Bible, this may very well be the most powerful book I’ve ever read.
 Author Francis Chan challenges the reader to break the habit of trying to confine God to our own understanding and realize that we owe Him nothing… He is bigger than our imaginations can conceive, and yet — He longs for a personal relationship with each of us.